 - Toxicity sucks

 - We can get rid of toxicity by teaching other people how to make beauty safely and effectively.

 - It’s not a zero-sum gain.
 By teaching the ordinary person how to make skincare, the beauty industry will GROW rather than stay stagnant, with companies fighting over their market share.

-In about a month, I am going to share a recipe for my brand new, unreleased product, the Sabbatical Beauty Carol’s Sake and Fermented Rice Serum on the Internet for free.
+Very soon, I am going to share a recipe for my brand new product, the Sabbatical Beauty Carol’s Sake and Fermented Rice Serum on the Internet for free.

 I designed the Carol's Sake and Fermented Rice Serum for my friend and SB customer, the lovely Tang Siow Leng Carol.

 I’m also giving exact weights and quantities needed, and links to buy all my supplies and equipment.